Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications

 \textsc{Abstract}: \begin{quote}

-We study the properties of a subclass of stochastic processes called discrete-time nonlinear Markov chains with an aggregator.
-In these chains, the next period's distribution of the process depends on both the current state of the process and on a real-valued function of the current distribution of the process.
-We provide conditions for the uniqueness of an invariant distribution for these chains, which do not rely on contraction arguments.
-Instead, the approach is based on flexible monotonicity properties imposed on the nonlinear Markov kernel.
-We demonstrate the necessity of these monotonicity conditions to prove the uniqueness of an invariant distribution by simple examples.
-We apply our findings to analyze stationary distributions in strategic queueing systems, identify conditions under which a class of nonlinear equations in $\mathbb{R}^{n}$ has a unique solution, and investigate the properties of wealth distributions in large dynamic economies.
+We study the properties of a subclass of stochastic processes called discrete-time nonlinear Markov chains with an aggregator, which naturally appear in various topics such as strategic queueing systems, inventory dynamics, opinion dynamics, and wealth dynamics.
+In these chains, the next period's distribution depends on both the current state and a real-valued function of the current distribution.
+For these chains, we provide conditions for the uniqueness of an invariant distribution that do not rely on typical contraction arguments.
+Instead, our approach leverages flexible monotonicity properties imposed on the nonlinear Markov kernel.
+We demonstrate the necessity of these monotonicity conditions for proving the uniqueness of an invariant distribution through simple examples.
+We also provide existence results and introduce an iterative computational method that solves a simpler, tractable subproblem in each iteration and converges to the invariant distribution of the nonlinear Markov chain, even in cases where uniqueness does not hold.
+We leverage our findings to analyze invariant distributions in strategic queueing systems, study inventory dynamics when retailers optimize pricing and inventory decisions, establish conditions ensuring the uniqueness of solutions for a class of nonlinear equations in $\mathbb{R}^{n}$, and investigate the properties of stationary wealth distributions in large dynamic economies.

 \end{quote}